 Langton Matravers Parish Council consists of nine councillors, each elected to serve for four years, one of whom is the Chairman and another of whom is the Vice-Chairman.
 Chairman and Vice-Chairman are elected at the first Council Meeting (or Annual Meeting) in May.
 Casual Vacancies on the Council are advertised in the Council’s notice-cases.

-All Development Plans within the parish are displayed in the Memorial Room of the Village Hall on the morning of Council Meetings, with a sheet for public comments.
-The plans are then considered by the Council's Planning Committee at 7.0p.m. on the same day in the Village Hall, during which meeting members of the public may state their opinions about the plans.
+All Development Plans within the parish are displayed in the Village Hall from 6.30pm on the evening of the Council Meetings, with a sheet for public comments.
+The plans are then considered by the Council’s Planning Committee at 7.0p.m. on the same day in the Village Hall, during which meeting members of the public may state their opinions about the plans.

 The Council Offices are adjacent to Putlake farm, next to the public toilets.
 You are welcome to visit the Clerk by appointment.
 The Clerk’s telephone (which has an answering-machine) is 01929 425100.

 Members of the public are welcomed at parish council meetings although they may not speak at the meetings except during the period set aside for them, as announced by the chairman.
 It is appreciated if the public do not talk amongst themselves during the rest of the proceedings, in order not to distract the council members and to enable everyone to hear the council’s discussions clearly.

 Elections are every 4 years, to become a candidate ask at Purbeck District Council offices for an application form as soon as an election is announced.